KevCendana/Personal-Projects/README.md

 # Personal Projects
-Projects I've made outside of mandatory coursework and outside of hackathons, mainly for fun and practice.
+Smaller projects I've made outside of mandatory coursework and outside of hackathons, mainly for fun and to practice coding languages!

 # Brief Overview:
 ### Maplestory App: